The “Not so Inconvenient” Truth of Carbon and Landscape Architecture - 1.0 PDH (LA CES/HSW) / 1.0 GBCI SITES-Specific CE

 José Almiñana, FASLA, is a principal at Andropogon Associates, a landscape architecture firm known for its regenerative development approach.
 Trained as both a landscape architect and architect, José has practiced and advocated tirelessly for design that harmonizes people and place through a holistic understanding of our environment and the aspirations of the community.
 His projects demonstrate and promote innovative and regenerative site development strategies that heal our landscapes and contribute solutions to our present environmental challenges.
 José was the recipient of the ASLA President’s Medal in 2010 and was elected to the ASLA Council of Fellows the same year.

-Pamela Conrad, ASLA, LEED AP
+Pamela Conrad, ASLA, PLA, LEED AP

 Key: